- During the month of October, some people may choose to abstain from alcohol for all 31 days for “Sober October.”

-- The term started in the UK as a way to benefit a cancer center.
+- The term originated in the United Kingdom to benefit cancer.

-- Experts say taking a break from alcohol, even temporarily, can help your overall health.
+- Experts say taking a break from alcohol benefits your overall health, even temporarily.

-The idea of Sober October actually started in the United Kingdom as a way to raise money for people with cancer.
+The idea of Sober October started in the United Kingdom to raise money for people with cancer.

-It’s a 31-day challenge and money raised goes to help Macmillan Cancer Support.
-But even if you do not participate in the official challenge, Sober October is a good way to help reset the body and to help you reevaluate your relationship with alcohol.
+But even if you do not participate in the official challenge, Sober October is a healthy way to reset your body and help you reevaluate your relationship with alcohol.

-“There are many improved health effects that happen as a result of giving up alcohol for a month,” said Ashley Loeb Blassingame, co-founder and Chief People Officer of Lionrock Recovery.
-“While some are person-specific, many are universal, such as greatly improved sleep, improved memory, better immune function, and reduced risk of cancer.”
+“There are many improved health effects that happen as a result of giving up alcohol for a month,” Ashley Loeb Blassingame, co-founder and Chief People Officer of Lionrock Recovery, told Healthline.
+“While some are person-specific, many are universal.”

-Some people also experience cardiovascular improvement and weight loss.
+Some people may also experience improvements in their heart health and weight loss.

 Sober October presents a unique opportunity to assess our relationships with whatever substances we gravitate toward.
-Giving up alcohol or marijuana for 30 days can have a dramatic effect on our day-to-day lives.
+Giving up alcohol or cannabis for 30 days can dramatically affect your day-to-day life.

-Staying sober for a month can break an addictive cycle and can also force us to sit with whatever emotions come up in the process, rather than masking them with substances.
+Staying sober for a month could also help break an addictive cycle and allow you to sit with whatever emotions arise rather than masking them with substances.

 “Many people decide that abstinence is working for them and want to continue on and see what other benefits might come as a result of their experiment,” said Loeb Blassingame.
 “This leads some people to full-on sobriety and others to longer periods of sober exploration.”

-The important part, she notes, is that there has to be a long enough break in the cycle for the brain to create new neural pathways.
+The important part, she noted, is that there has to be a long enough break in the cycle for the brain to create new neural pathways.